-If you are a British Expatriate living in Italy, or you are planning to relocate from the UK to Italy, you will need to consider your tax position.
+If you are a British Expatriate living in Italy, or you are planning to relocate to Italy from the UK, you will need to assess your tax position.

 Italy imposes corporate and personal income tax on its residents on their income.
 Tax rates are on a sliding scale and range from 23% to 43%.
 If you’re a foreign resident working in Italy, you’re only taxed on the income earned in Italy.

 There are reduced rates of tax and tax exemptions available to certain income earners, although careful and meticulous consideration is required.
 Tax evasion is a huge issue in Italy and the government is working hard to crack down on this.

 Taxation on property is very favourable in Italy compared to many other countries.
 There are no restrictions on foreign ownership.
 Real estate has two separate measurements: the transaction value (TV) or the cadastral value (CV).
 CV is generally much lower than TV.